quanteda/tutorials.quanteda.io/content/basic-operations/fcm/fcm.markdown

-When a corpus is large, you have to select features of a DFM before constructing a FCM.
+Co-occurrence matrices grow very large, since they record a relationship between every pair of words rather than a single count per word.
+When a corpus is large, you might need cut a DFM down to a manageable set of features before constructing an FCM from it.
 In the example below, we first remove all stopwords and punctuation characters.
-Afterwards, we remove certain patterns that usually describe the publication time and date of articles.
-The third row keeps only terms that occur at least 100 times in the document-feature matrix.
+Afterwards, we remove certain patterns that usually describe the publication time and date of articles, which are not part of the article's content.
+The final line keeps only terms that occur at least 100 times across the corpus.

 ``` r